Calibratable Disambiguation Loss for Multi-Instance Partial-Label Learning: Introduction

 \section{Introduction}

 } \IEEEPARstart{W}{eakly} supervised learning enables the construction of predictive models with limited supervision.
 According to \cite{zhou2018brief}, weak supervision can be classified into three types: inexact, inaccurate, and incomplete.
 Inexact supervision arises from a coarse alignment between instances and labels, a common and challenging issue in real-world applications.
-Two prominent frameworks that address inexact supervision from different perspectives are \emph{multi-instance learning (MIL)} \cite{amores2013multiple, carbonneau2018multiple, IlseTW18, wang2018revisiting, Weijia22, zhang2022dtfd, hajj24a, zhang2024data} and \emph{partial-label learning (PLL)} \cite{cour2011learning, ZhangF0L0QS22, HeFLLY22, GongYBL23, LiJLWO23, XuLLQG23, WuWZ24, wang2025causalpll}.
-MIL addresses inexactness in the instance space, where the positive instances within a bag are unidentified, while PLL focuses on inexactness in the label space, where the true label remains hidden within a candidate label set.
+Two prominent frameworks that address inexact supervision from different perspectives are \emph{multi-instance learning (MIL)} \cite{wang2018revisiting,Weijia22,zhang2022dtfd} and \emph{partial-label learning (PLL)} \cite{ZhangF0L0QS22,HeFLLY22,GongYBL23}.
+MIL addresses inexactness in the instance space, where the positive instances within a bag are unidentified \cite{hajj24a,zhang2024data}, while PLL focuses on inexactness in the label space, where the true label remains hidden within a candidate label set \cite{LiJLWO23,WuWZ24,wang2025causalpll}.

-Recent advancements have introduced \emph{multi-instance partial-label learning (MIPL)} \cite{tang2023miplgp}, which generalizes these frameworks to scenarios with dual inexact supervision, where both the instance space and the label space contain inexactness.
-In MIPL, each training sample consists of a multi-instance bag associated with a candidate label set that includes the true label and several false positive labels.
+Recent advancements have introduced \emph{multi-instance partial-label learning (MIPL)} to jointly model these two sources of inexactness \cite{tang2023miplgp}.
+In MIPL, each training example is a multi-instance bag associated with a candidate label set.
 During training, both the positive instances in the instance space and the true label in the label space remain unknown.
-Fig.~\ref{fig:mipl_illu} illustrates an application of MIPL in pathology image classification, where images are typically segmented into patches to manage computational demands \cite{campanella2019}.
-To reduce annotation costs, labels are often obtained from crowd-sourced annotators instead of expert pathologists \cite{GroteSFWF19, tang2023demipl}.
-However, due to their limited expertise in pathology, crowd-sourced annotators may struggle to accurately identify the true label.
-To address this challenge, providing a candidate label set for each image is a practical approach.
-Consequently, MIPL emerges as a natural framework to tackle this problem, as it is specifically designed to handle such dual inexact supervision in both instance and label spaces.
+Fig.~\ref{fig:mipl_illu} shows a pathology image classification scenario.
+Whole-slide or high-resolution pathology images are often divided into patches for computational feasibility \cite{campanella2019}, while candidate labels can be collected from crowd-sourced annotators to reduce expert annotation cost \cite{GroteSFWF19,tang2023demipl}.
+Such data naturally contain inexactness in both instance and label spaces, making MIPL a suitable formulation.